-I have given classes and introductory talks on French grammar, Renaissance love poetry, and cinema for a range of access and outreach schemes at Oxford and beyond, including the UNIQ summer school.
-I currently run, with Dr Jonathan Patterson, the Faculty’s French Film competition for school students in Years 7-13.
+I am committed to access and outreach; I have given classes and talks on French grammar, Renaissance love poetry, and cinema for a range of schemes at Oxford and beyond, including the UNIQ summer school, and am a former co-organiser of the French Sub-Faculty’s Film Competition for secondary school students.

 My first book, Shipwreck in French Renaissance Writing: The Direful Spectacle (OUP, 2019), demonstrates the importance of shipwreck in narratives of sixteenth-century France, setting fictional and allegorical shipwrecks alongside the eyewitness accounts of travel writers in order to explore the relationship between the material and the metaphorical in this period of political crisis, colonial expansion, and poetic innovation.